Why am i so tired after exercise?

 Autoimmune Conditions & Exercise Fatigue

-People living with long-term inflammatory or autoimmune conditions often describe feeling disproportionately tired after physical activity, and for some that tiredness can last for days or weeks.
-In some cases, doing too much too soon can worsen symptoms, which is why taking a more gradual approach tends to matter more than pushing through.
+If you're living with a long-term inflammatory or autoimmune condition, you may find that exercise leaves you feeling more tired than expected, and for some people that tiredness can linger for days afterwards.
+Doing too much too soon can sometimes make symptoms feel worse, so a more gradual approach tends to work better than pushing through.

 What Can Help Reduce Fatigue After Exercise?